 How to become a title service agent in Maryland

 To become a licensed title service agent, or auto tag distributor, follow the directions in the Title Service Agent License Application Instructions packet.
 The application and required forms are all attached within the packet.
 Applicants will need to obtain and submit the following with a completed application:

 - Zoning Approval Form (CS-053)

-- Must be presented to the Zoning Board in the county/city where the business is located, and a representative of the Zoning Board must complete the lower portion of the form
+This must be presented to the Zoning Board in the county/city where the business is located, and a representative of the Zoning Board must complete the lower portion of the form.

 - Verification of Business Registration

-- Form/letter that proves applicant is registered to do business in Maryland
+This includes a form/letter that proves applicant is registered to do business in Maryland.

 - Completed Site Inspection